AliSajid/AliSajid.github.io/content/blog/white-rabbit-grad-school/index.md

 - I could shave off 30 credits from the 90 credit requirement for the PhD
 - I had already completed the core courses that were required for the PhD as those were shared with the Masters program

-The net result of this was that I had an incredibly low course load and was able to dedicate myself fully to research.
+The net result of this was that I had an incredibly light course load and was able to dedicate myself fully to research.
 This meant that I was a part of quite a few collaborations, all needing different things done.
 At times like this, I do feel like that poor White Rabbit who is always running and always late.

 Before you go, here's a video of the White Rabbit from the 1951 Disney movie.
 I love the way he says "I'm late, I'm late, for a very important date.
 No time to say hello, goodbye, I'm late, I'm late, I'm late!"